-- unfamiliar foreign laws or regulatory requirements or unexpected changes to those laws or requirements; - other laws and regulatory requirements to which our business activities abroad are subject, such as the FCPA and the U.K. Bribery Act (discussed in greater detail above under "Risks from the improper conduct of employees, agents, contractors, or collaborators could adversely affect our reputation and our business, prospects, operating results, and financial condition"); - changes in the political or economic condition of a specific country or region; - fluctuations in the value of foreign currency versus the U.S. dollar and the cost of currency exchange; - our ability to deploy overseas funds in an efficient manner; - adverse tax consequences, including those that might result from the failure to operate in conformity with the requirements for certain tax treatment, tax incentives, or grants; - tariffs, trade protection measures, import or export licensing requirements, trade embargoes, and other trade barriers; - difficulties in attracting and retaining qualified personnel; and - cultural differences in the conduct of business.
+- unfamiliar foreign laws or regulatory requirements or unexpected changes to those laws or requirements; - other laws and regulatory requirements to which our business activities abroad are subject, such as the FCPA and the U.K. Bribery Act (discussed in greater detail above under "Risks from the improper conduct of employees, agents, contractors, or collaborators could adversely affect our reputation and our business, prospects, operating results, and financial condition"); - changes in the political or economic condition of a specific country or region; - fluctuations in the value of foreign currency versus the U.S. dollar and the cost of currency exchange; - our ability to deploy overseas funds in an efficient manner; - tariffs, trade protection measures, import or export licensing requirements, trade embargoes, and other trade barriers; - difficulties in attracting and retaining qualified personnel; and - cultural differences in the conduct of business.